20tab/UnrealEnginePython/tutorials/YourFirstAutomatedPipeline.md

 ![First script in console](https://github.com/20tab/UnrealEnginePython/blob/master/tutorials/YourFirstAutomatedPipeline_Assets/first_script_console.png)

 Finally, download the https://github.com/20tab/UnrealEnginePython/blob/master/tutorials/YourFirstAutomatedPipeline_Assets/Kaiju_Assets.zip file and unzip it in your Desktop folder.
 These are the original files (fbx, tga, ...) we will import in the project using a python script.
+The files have been 'donated' to me by Matteo Baccaro and Giacomo Caneschi of AIV (Italian Videogame Academy, http://aiv01.it)

 Importing the Mesh FBX
 -